When people think about a day in the life of a social media influencer, they’re probably thinking about bikinis on beaches and street style selfies.

-They can even be opened from a mobile phone and signed with a finger or a typed name so they’re very easy to execute even if you’re traveling or on the go.
+They can even be opened from a mobile phone and signed with a finger or a stamped signature so they’re very easy to execute even on the go.

 After both parties sign, the final executed version is electronically mailed to both parties.
 A rookie mistake I made in the beginning was signing a contract first and then neglecting to ask for the completed contract that also had the brand signature.

-2 | Difficult to Update
+Difficult to Update

 You’ll likely have a base template and modify the scope of work for each specific project.
 Perhaps one is a video creation project, another is a series of social posts.

 With most electronic services, you can easily update each template and access the most modern version of the contract.

 I firmly believe that your brand is established throughout the entire project “experience”, much in the same way that Apple takes care to design not only its products but also its product packaging, user manuals, retail stores and shopping bags.

-I think having a seamless on-boarding experience from the beginning is a mark of differentiation and establishes your credibility and professionalism from the onset of the project.
+Having a seamless on-boarding experience from the beginning is a mark of differentiation and establishes your credibility and professionalism from the onset of the project.

 Fresh Books – this one is nice because you maintain invoicing and contracts in one platform. you can build everything into this platform to auto sync invoicing and accounting in one easy system.
 It’s about $25/month but you can try a 30-day free trial.

-Hope this helps!
 Feel free to comment below if you have questions or suggestions for what to cover in my next blogging series.

-Follow Sher She Goes on
+Follow me @Sher She Goes on